mirkoliveli/ing-sw-2021-grossoni-liveli-orlando/README.md

 java -jar ClientColoured.jar
 ````

+#### Gui.jar
+java --module-path /<YOURPATH>/javafx-sdk-16/lib --add-modules javafx.base,javafx.controls,javafx.fxml -jar Gui.jar
+you have to import javafx modules in the <YOURPATH>, then launch with the command above

 [comment]: <> (## Test cases)

 [comment]: <> (All tests in model and controller has a classes' coverage at 100%.)